-Once or twice a month, I cook several chicken breasts in my slow cooker with chicken broth on high for 4 to 6 hours.
-I use this chicken for recipes like this homemade chicken lo mein as well as buffalo chicken flatbread, chicken and wild rice casserole, or chicken caesar pitas.
+I like to cook up a big batch of chicken in the slow cooker with chicken broth to use throughout the week for recipes just like this as well as my buffalo chicken flatbread, chicken and wild rice casserole, or chicken caesar pitas.

 HOW TO MAKE CHICKEN LO MEIN:

 Making homemade lo mein is not difficult.
 It requires you to boil some noodles, chop and lightly saute vegetables, and cook chicken.
 That’s it!

 - Cook your chicken breasts.
 A quick skillet fry with a little bit of olive oil works great.

 - Toss your chicken, veggies and noodles in sauce!
 Enjoy!

 Since this is a Chinese inspired recipe, my recommendation is to use lo mein noodles when you can.
 I can usually find a box of lo mein noodles in the Asian aisle of my normal grocery store.

 Lo Mein noodles are generally made from wheat flour, and the suggested cook time is about 5 or 6 minutes.
 The noodles are thin, almost like a spaghetti or linguini.

 If lo mein noodles are in the Asian aisle, you can also pick up chow mein noodles or Chinese noodles.
 Rice noodles will not work for this recipe though.

 If you can’t find a Chinese noodle or are trying to use up food in your pantry, you could also try spaghetti noodles, egg noodles or ramen.
 None of these will be as good as using traditional lo mein noodles, but they do work in a pinch.